University of Southeastern Philippines: History

 In 1996, USeP-Bislig campus in Surigao del Sur was established.
 PICOP waived nine hectares of Barangay Maharlika, Bislig for the initial campus.

 From 1993 to 1997, new units were created.
 Among them were Mindanao Center for Policy Studies (MCPS); Affiliated Non-Conventional Energy Center (ANEC) for Region XI; Office of Admission and Student Records (OASR); Medical Division; Institute of Urban Finance and Management; University Testing and Guidance Office (UGTO); Project Implementation Unit (PIU); Institute of Computing (IC) and Center for Professministrative and organizational structure of the university to make it more responsive to changing needs and to enable the university to engage more in research and extension.
 Today, it has a modified organizational structure of the university, which sees the continued implementation of the university's decentralization policies under established policy guidelines, which has resulted to more effective and efficient units.
 The Evening Program implemented through BOR resolution No. 2732 accommodates students who could not make it in the regular day program with some variation in fees.
 Also, Summer Program has been approved.
 By the year 2001, the total number of curriculum offerings was 31 for the Graduate School and 28 for the Undergraduate Program.

 Beginning 2002, the Office of the President under the administration of Dr. Julieta I. Ortiz identified and pursued Program Accreditation as one of the major thrusts of the university.
 The same year, three programs were awarded Level I status by AACCUP.
 These were BSED of USeP Tagum and Obrero, BEED of Obrero and Forestry and Agricultural Engineering of Tagum.
 Today, 16 of its undergraduate programs are accredited academic units.

 Campuses

-USeP's main campus building is located at Bo.
-Obrero, Bajada District, Davao City.
-Its provincial campuses are designated as Mintal (Davao City), Tagum-Mabini, and Bislig campuses.
-Later, they added a Santo Tomas campus situated inside the old STNHS campus called USeP - Sto.
-Tomas External Studies Program Center.
+USeP's main campus is located at Bo.
+Obrero, Poblacion District, Davao City.
+Formerly called the Davao School of Arts and Trades, it offers the highest number and widest array of degrees amongst USEP campuses.
+It offers degrees in liberal arts, science, engineering, business, economics, criminology and teacher education, among others.

+The second campus of the university is the Tagum-Mabini campus and has two units: one in Apokon, Tagum City and another in Pindasan, Mabini, Davao de Oro.

+The Apokon campus houses the College of Technology and Teacher Education and the USEP School of Medicine which is the only state-run medical school in the Davao Region.

+Meanwhile, the Pindasan campus houses the College of Agriculture and Related Sciences.
+It was formerly called Mampising National Agricultural School, which was integrated in the university in 1978.
+Today it offers degrees in agriculture, forestry and additional graduate degrees in natural resource mngt and agricultural extension.

+Finally, the Mintal campus is the former Mindanao State University Davao branch.
+Today it offers degrees in agribusiness, social sciences, communication, public administration and economics.
+The unit also manages the Malabog extension, serving indigenous people of upland Davao City.

-The Bislig campus later ceased to be a campus of USeP and was turned over to Surigao del Sur State University (now North Eastern Mindanao State University), according to Surigao del Sur Rep. Johnny T. Pimentel.
+Formerly USEP managed a campus in Bislig campus but it was later turned over to the North Eastern Mindanao State University.